Recognized Student Organization Re-Registration

 i.
 Hazing Policy

 iii.
 Sexual Misconduct Policy

-f.
-Constitution: students should have a current electronic copy (PDF or DOC ONLY) of their organization constitution and/or bylaws.
+E. Constitution: organizations should have a current electronic copy of their constitution and/or bylaws.
 These are confidential documents and are only seen by members of the organization unless an org administrator changes permissions.